Abstract-Tech/abstract-scorm-xblock/README.md

+THIS FORK HAS:
+===
+* merged branch with opening SCORM in popup
+* plenty of popup options (open at start, show "open inline" button)
+* isolated APIs for multiple xblocks - you can have more than one SCORM package in one vertical, and scores are calculated as they should

 edx_xblock_scorm
 =========================
 XBlock to display SCORM content within the Open edX LMS.
 Editable within Open edx Studio.
 Will save student state and report scores to the progress tab of the course.